mjensro/Online-Stock-Trading/README.md

 LOOKUP- by Taylor Williams - Look up a stock name in the list.
 Display the complete stock record for the logged in user.
 A client sends the ASCII string “LOOKUP" followed by a space, followed by a name followed by the newline character (i.e., '\n').

-DEPOSIT- by Michelle Sroka -Deposit USD to the user’s account/record.
-A user can deposit an amount of USD into their account.
-A client that wants to deposit an amount of USD should begin by sending the ASCII string “DEPOSIT" followed by a space, followed by a USD amount, followed by a space, followed the newline character (i.e., '\n').
+DEPOSIT- by Michelle Sroka  - Deposit USD to the users account and update their total balance by just entering DEPOSIT and then following it with the amount to update by

-BUY- by Michelle Sroka - Buy an amount of stocks.
-A client sends the ASCII string “BUY” followed by a space, followed by a stock_symbol, followed by a space, followed by a stock_amount, followed by a space, followed by the price per stock, followed by a User_ID, and followed by the newline character (i.e., '\n')
+BUY- by Michelle Sroka - Buy an amount of stocks after logging in.
+Enter the "BUY" command and let the prompts guide you through entering all other needed information (purchase price, amount, userID)

-SELL- by Michelle Sroka - SELL an amount of stock.
-A client sends the ASCII string “BUY” followed by a space,followed by a stock_symbol, followed by a space, followed by stock price, followed by a space, followed by a stock_amount, followed by a space, followed by a User_ID, and followed by the newline character (i.e., '\n').
+SELL- by Michelle Sroka - SELL an amount of stock after logging in.
+Enter "SELL" and let the prompts guide you through entering all other needed information (purchase price, amount, userID)

 LIST- by Michelle Sroka - Displays all stock records within Stocks table